-On May 10, 202, the Company announced it had signed a sponsorship agreement (the "Sponsorship Agreement") with GOLDINVEST Consulting GmbH ("GI"), a German internet marketing services firm.
-GI will provide marketing and distribution services to communicate information about the Company to the German financial community and public.
-In consideration for the provision of the services by GI under the Sponsorship Agreement, West High Yield has agreed to pay GI a fee of CAD\$25,000, which is payable in four (4) equal installments every three (3) months during the term of the Sponsorship Agreement.
-The term of the

-Sponsorship Agreement is for one (1) year, expiring on May 9, 2025 unless the parties desire to renew the terms and term of the Sponsorship Agreement thereafter.
+On May 10, 2024, the Company announced it had signed a sponsorship agreement (the "Sponsorship Agreement") with GOLDINVEST Consulting GmbH ("GI"), a German internet marketing services firm.
+GI provides marketing and distribution services to communicate information about the Company to the German financial community and public.
+In consideration for the provision of the services by GI under the Sponsorship Agreement, West High Yield pays GI a fee of CAD\$25,000 in four (4) equal installments every three (3) months during the term of the Sponsorship Agreement.
+The term of the Sponsorship Agreement is for one (1) year, expiring on May 9, 2025 unless the parties desire to renew the terms and term of the Sponsorship Agreement thereafter.